Ultra-religious schools test Israel's high-tech future

 "This is the reason we come into the world and it can't be done without studying Torah," said Rabbi Assaf Avitan, head of Maoz Hatorah school which teaches 500 boys, aged 3 to 15.

-Avitan said that at that age the school's priority is to instill the right values in the children, and argues the demanding education makes the children a quick study.
+Avitan said that at that age the school's priority is to instil the right values in the children, and argues the demanding education makes the children a quick study.

 "Studying Torah gives spirituality, delivers one from needless desires and allows a life free from the pursuit of this world's materialism."